What you told us

 We are committed to delivering high quality services to the public and being accountable for our performance.
 One way that this is achieved is through an annual public performance survey.

-The Survey gathers information on:
+The survey gathers information on:

 - Community Life which includes attitudes to, for example, community safety

-Satisfaction with contact
+- Satisfaction with council services

-Important qualities for a Council
+Important qualities for the council

-- Maintain good quality local services
+- Maintains good quality local services

 - Provides value for money